 When Lynne launched Aixcentric, she intended to post current events in and around Aix-en-Provence.
 Since then, Aixcentric has been the go-to resource, whether you are interested in the latest art exhibit or need to find out why the roads are under construction.
 Discover Lynne’s two books where she dives into the historical details about Aix-en-Provence and the artists who have lived (and created) in the region.
 Please read our reviews of Aix-en-Provence, The Inside Story and Art in the South of France, The Inside Story.

-Ashley Tinker is a Canadian who readily admits that Provence is an inspiration for her photography.
-Curious Provence is the name of her blog and where she highlights current events, Provencal market finds and, of course, her fabulous photos.
+Ashley Tinker is a Canadian who readily admits that Provence inspires her photography.
+Curious Provence is the name of her blog, where she highlights current events, Provencal market finds, and fabulous photos.
 Join Ashley on a market tour or photoshoot for holiday experiences you won’t forget.

 Renata Haidle is a Romanian-American photographer, writer, and book author.
 She credits Paris for sparking her photography career after her first visit there in 2014.
 Her first photo book, French Riviera, was published in July 2019.
 She is currently working on a Paris-inspired poetry collection.

 Rebecca Ronane combines her career experience and professional goals in a networking and personal development business based in Provence.

 Deborah Bine, The Barefoot Blogger, scouring markets from the Mediterranean to Alsace.
 Our intrepid traveller is happy to visit the Cote d’Azur, spend a few days in the Pays Basque, explore Berlin, or lounge on a beach chair.